NeerathSai/ObjectOrientedProgramming-using-JAVA/20.SwingsApplication/README.md

-Write a java application using Swings(hello world swing) to display “HELLOWORLD”.
+Write a java application using Swings(hello world swing) to display “HELLO WORLD”.
 Use a button, when clicked a window should pop up with the text “BEAUTIFUL WORLD”